 - For businesses

 We are closely following the latest advice and guidance issued by the UK Government and Public Health England.
 We will continue to take all appropriate and necessary steps, as required by the official advice, to keep our community safe.

-As a University community, nation and world, we are facing a rapidly changing and unpredictable situation.
-The weeks ahead are likely to be challenging for us all.
-Your health and wellbeing is our top priority, and we are doing all we can to plan for all possible circumstances.
+As a University community, nation and world, we are facing a changing and unpredictable situation which is challenging for us all.
+Your health and wellbeing are our top priority, and we are doing all we can to plan for all possible circumstances.

 Access to buildings

 Students can check a dedicated online guide to using library services off-campus for more information.